sendbird/sendbird-calls-android/README.md

 ## Authenticate a user and register a push token

-In order to make and receive calls, authenticate the user with SendBird server with the the `SendBirdCall.authenticate()` method.
-To receive calls while an app is in the background or closed, a device registration token must be registered to the server.
-Register a device push token during authentication by either providing it as a parameter in the `authenticate()` method, or after authentication has completed using the `SendBirdCall.registerPushToken()` method.
+In order to make and receive calls, users must first be authenticated on the SendBird server using the `SendBirdCall.authenticate()` method.
+To receive calls while an app is either in the background or closed entirely, a device registration token must be registered.
+A push tokens may be registered during authentication as a parameter in the `authenticate()` method, or after authentication as a parameter in  the `SendBirdCall.registerPushToken()` method.
 For more details on registering push tokens, please refer to SendBird’s documentation [here](https://docs.sendbird.com/android/push_notifications).

 ```java
 // Authentication